-The Team Logo and/or the name of the team may also be incorporated in the design of the Playing Shirts and Playing Sweaters.
+The Team Logo and/or the name of the team may also be incorporated in the design of the Playing Shirts, Playing Sweaters and Playing Trouser.

 The Team Logo or name of the team should not contain any advertising and must not interfere with any elements of the player identification on the Playing Clothing.

 A Manufacturer’s Logo may be placed in one of the approved positions on the Playing Shirt and Playing Sweater (positions A, B, D, E, F and H), Playing Trousers (positions L and M) and the Playing Headwear (positions I and J).
 Manufacturer’s Identification may also be placed on Cricket Equipment and other items of Cricket Clothing.

 In addition, one Official Product and one Quality Feature may be placed on each of the Playing Shirt, Playing Sweater and Playing Trousers – in each case on the outer seams of the clothing.

 The Official Product and the Quality Feature cannot exceed 3.22cm² (0.5 square inches) in size.
 These labels should not be construed as an additional branding opportunity.
 Please refer to Diagram C (positions O and P) and Diagram D (position Q and R) in these Regulations for where the Official Product and the Quality Feature may be displayed on the Playing Shirt and Playing Trouser respectively.

 Only one Manufacturer may be identified on each article of Cricket Clothing.